-- Making the expanded Child Tax Credit changes permanent, more inclusive, and ensuring the benefits reach all eligible families. - Improving and expanding other refundable tax credits for low-income individuals and families. - Protecting and improving Social Security, Supplemental Security Income (SSI), and pensions for older adults and people with disabilities with low incomes. - Supporting safe, accessible, affordable homes in neighborhoods that are free from discrimination and where everyone has equitable opportunities to thrive. - Ensuring access to affordable health care. - Improving the Temporary Assistance for Needy Families (TANF) program's eligibility and benefits rules. - Increasing funding commensurate with the growing need for home-delivered and congregate meals provided under the Older Americans Act.
+- Protecting and improving Social Security, Supplemental Security Income (SSI), and pensions for low-income older adults and people with disabilities. - Supporting safe, accessible, affordable homes in neighborhoods that are free from discrimination and where everyone has equitable opportunities to thrive. - Ensuring access to affordable health care. - Improving the Temporary Assistance for Needy Families (TANF) program's eligibility and benefits rules. - Increasing funding commensurate with the growing need for home-delivered and congregate meals provided under the Older Americans Act.